pakastin/javascript-date-essentials/chapters/2_calendar.md

 beginningOfTheMonth // Wed Nov 01 2017 00:00:00 GMT+0200 (EET)
 ```

+Nice!

 ## End of the month

-Nice!
-Let's move forward to the end of the month:
+Then we'll move forward to the end of the month:

 ```js
 const endOfTheMonth = new Date(beginningOfTheMonth);